 However, Shopify has a significantly larger menu of payment options, including Google and Apple Pay, and even Facebook.
 Another extremely useful feature is that Shopify allows for use of different currencies which can be helpful for online stores with customers worldwide.

 You may have guessed that when it comes to managing your products and tracking sales, the Shopify inventory management has a far more superior set of options, including uploading multiple products, stock management tools and income reports.

 That said, Wix can still be improved with various add-ons from their app store.
 However, this obviously requires much more work than the ready-made framework which you get with Shopify.

 Perhaps unsurprisingly, Shopify wins this round hands down.
 This doesn’t mean, however, that Wix stores are useless.
 On the contrary, with minor adjustments, they can be a good choice for smaller online stores and businesses.

-However, in terms of scalability and functionality, Shopify is the superior e-commerce platform.
+However, in terms of scalability and functionality, Wix ecommerce vs Shopify has a clear winner in the latter.

 Most marketers and small business owners will agree that getting customers to the point of sale is much easier than getting them initially interested or even aware of your offer.
 Your website, therefore, isn’t just a platform to sell your products but also a tool to attract potential customers.